Mandates that create impact — deliberately anonymised.

 Forensic Review & Investor Recovery Uncovering manipulated company figures after the acquisition of a wholesale business Forensic review of accounting records and inventory, preparation for civil and criminal proceedings and full economic compensation of the investor.

-Another reference case concerned the acquisition of a wholesale business for telecommunications hardware by an investor.
+The mandate concerned the acquisition of a wholesale business for telecommunications hardware by an investor.
 The company supplied well-known telecommunications providers with hardware.
 Following completion of the transaction, a notably negative earnings development emerged which, from the investor’s perspective, was not consistent with the company figures and expectations presented during the acquisition process.

 In this situation, a comprehensive economic and commercial review of the company was carried out.
 The focus was on analysing accounting records, tracing goods movements, reviewing inventory levels and reconstructing the company’s economic development before and after the transaction.